All About Cabin Crew Assessment Day? Full Details for First Timers!

-In the past years, I have had many conversations with amazing people, who dream of becoming a flight attendant.
+In the past years, I have had many conversations with amazing people, who dream of becoming flight attendants.
 While there was a difference in their experience, age, and nationality, there was usually one thing: they were passionate about this job, and they all wanted to know what they really needed to do to increase their chances of success.
-I was planning to write an article about some activities on the cabin crew assessment day, but I realized that many of you are just starting on this road, so we need to do basics.
+I was planning to write an article about some activities on the cabin crew assessment day, but I realized that many of you are just starting on this road, so we need to do the basics.

 Assessment Day (or Assessment Center) – To determine the extent to which a participant displays the selected competencies, is there a process to employ many techniques and many evaluators to make decisions about it?